SVG improver

 Can I paste SVG code directly instead of uploading?

 Yes!
 You can either upload an SVG file via drag-and-drop or the file picker, or paste SVG markup directly into the input text area.
 Both methods work identically.
-The optimizer processes whatever SVG content is in the input area.
+The improver processes whatever SVG content is in the input area.

 How does decimal precision affect SVG quality?